-We are grateful to Kohtaro Tadaki for insightful comments which improved the paper.
-We thank Michael Reck for the code producing the generalised beam-splitter setup for an arbitrary unitary transformation.
-Abbott, Calude and Svozil have been supported in part by Marie Curie FP7-PEOPLE-2010-IRSES Grant RANPHYS.
-Calude's contribution was done in part during his tenure as Visiting Fellow of the Isaac Newton Institute for Mathematical Sciences (June-July 2012).
-Conder has been supported in part by a University of Auckland Summer Scholarship (2012).
-Svozil's contribution was done in part during his visiting honorary appointment at the University of Auckland (February-March 2012), and a visiting professorship at the University of Cagliari (May-July 2012).
+We are grateful to Kohtaro Tadaki for insightful comments which improved the paper, as well as the anonymous referees who provided helpful comments.
+We thank Michael Reck for the code producing the generalized beam-splitter setup for an arbitrary unitary transformation.
+Abbott, Calude, and Svozil have been supported in part by Marie Curie FP7-PEOPLE-2010-IRSES Grant RANPHYS.
+Conder has been supported in part by a University of Auckland Summer Scholarship.